kailasnv/chat-app/README.md

 ## Get started.
 This is a chat app that i made with pure Flutter , I used Firebase as backend to handle and store all messages and user's data .
 Also this is one of my initial projects while in the journy of learning Flutter , so this app is not perfect and might have some issues and bugs ,but i have learned many things by doing this one .
-Also i learned how to work with Firebase .
+Also i learned how to work with Firebase  and some other cool packages such as Lottie .

 ## dependencies and packages used
           1. bloc: ^8.1.1